Coming to Scotland as a non-British or non-Irish citizen

 - Paid the relevant minimum salary or the going rate for the job, whichever is higher (the minimum salary for this route is £33,000).

 Those with Scale-Up visa will be required to work in the qualifying role they are sponsored to do for their sponsor for a minimum of six months.
 After this initial six-month period, you are able to work for any employer in the UK at any skill or salary level.
 However, to extend your visa or to settle in the UK, individuals must be able to evidence PAYE earnings of at least £33,000 per year for a prerequisite period of time.
-For further information on this route, details can be found here.
+For further information on this route, visit the UK Government website.

 Global Business Mobility ('GBM')